 Contact: If you have any questions, please email us at Tampaemail@example.com.

 When and Where: The Tampa Sangha meets every Sunday morning from 10:00 am to noon (please try to arrive about 15 minutes early).
-Come upstairs and remove your shoes in the Meditation Hall foyer.
+Please leave shoes, phones, water and other personal items in the Meditation Hall foyer (or in your car).
 Enter the Meditation Hall quietly and settle in.

 Beginning at 10:00 am, we practice mindfulness sitting meditation for 30 minutes, walking meditation for about 15 minutes, and then listen to a Dharma talk or participate in a Dharma discussion.
 We end with time for tea and informal socializing.

 Monthly Orientation: A 30-minute orientation for newcomers is offered the first Sunday of each month at 9:15 a.m. in the Lotus Room in the Education Building (no registration required - simply show up).
 In addition, a two-hour Introduction to Mindfulness and Meditation workshop is offered the second Saturday of each month (learn more).
 It may be helpful but it is not necessary to attend a newcomer orientation prior to attending weekly sangha.